utshomax/postman-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ## Debugging local run attempts

-* Run the failing monitor's collection with its environment in Postman or [Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/) to see if it works correctly.
+* Run the failing monitor's collection with its environment in Postman or [Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/) to see if it's working.
 * If a local run passes, check that [sync](/docs/getting-started/basics/syncing/) is working by looking for the sync symbol on the left side of Postman's footer.
 This will ensure any local changes persist.

     <img alt="In sync" src="https://assets.postman.com/postman-docs/v10/syncing-understanding-sync-states-v10-18.jpg" width="383px"/>